Getting started

 I like the comparison one.
 Let's use it.

-Once TypeUI MCP is connected, you can keep working in the same flow: choose a theme, ask for the interface you need, review the generated variations, and tell your agent which direction to continue with.
+Once TypeUI MCP is connected, you can keep working in the same flow: choose a design system, ask for the interface you need, review the generated variations, and tell your agent which direction to continue with.

 Resources